Up to 50% off sofas & mattresses — limited‑time deals.

 What’s the single most important step before buying?

-Measure the room and recline clearance first; it prevents the most expensive mistakes.
+Measure the room and recline clearance first.
+It prevents the costliest mistakes.

 Is softer always more comfortable for movie marathons?